segmentio/analytics.js/README.md

 * `apiKey` - your environment's API key.

-_All other settings are passed directly to the second argument of Segment.io's `initialize` method._
+_All settings are passed directly to the second argument of Segment.io's `initialize` method._

 ### KISSmetrics